KalinZeglarz/Piper/README.md

 # Piper
-Piper will be an AI based system, that will be able to propose automated routines suggestions based on real life events.
+Piper is an AI based system, that is able to propose automated routines suggestions based on real life events.